irisnet/irishub/docs/features/asset.md

 | CreateGatewayBaseFee   | Coin | 120000iris | Benchmark fees for creating Gateways                                        |
 | GatewayAssetFeeRatio   | Dec  | 0.1        | Rate of issuing gateway tokens (relative to the issue fee of native tokens) |

-Note: The parameters above are all consensus parameters.
+Note: The parameters above can all be governed.

 #### Fee of creating a gateway